miraclefactory/.github/README.md

 ### Create your first Pull Request 🚀
 You can contribute to this repo via your forked repo, and merge your changes to our **main** branch via a pull request.
 Please be kind to one another when you collaborate ❤️.

+### Members of Miracle Factory 👤
+Please read through **ALL** the files and guidelines in this repository, make sure you familiarize yourself with our community standards and protocols, thank you!